soumyo-ghosh/Trial/README.md

 # Hellow World

-This is a trial repository to see how github works.
+This is my first ever repository on github.
+Hello!